WangZT01/COMP6721_Project/README.md

 - In the same method as mentioned above, we using balanced data, then have the new ten model(CNN_Update_Kfold0.pt to CNN_Update_Kfold9.pt).
 -
 # How to run
-- Open the whole project, run the demo.py under CNN folder.
+- Open the whole project, run the CNN.py under CNN folder.
 Then it will show the results.
+Demo.py will give the cofusion matrix.
-- Open CNN_Part2_Kfold folder, run the Demo_KFOLD.py.
-Then it will show the results .
+- Open CNN_Part2_Kfold folder, run the CNN_KFOLD.py.
+Then it will show the results .Demo_KFOLD.py will give the cofusion matrix.